fizzym/arm-tutorial-rpi/part-4/readme.md

 code anyway so it's setup right from the start.

 Here is some modified assembler for our ```_startup:``` label which is where our linker knows we want to start execution.
-The linker makes sure this is at the start of our binary:
+The linker makes sure this is at the start of our binary.

 At fist, I thought this was going to be easy - we just hard-code some values into a table and copy that table to the start of RAM where the vector table resides.
 Here's some initial code: